scdemanett/windward-horizon-dedicated-server-docker/README.md

 1. Pull the image in Portainer's Images section
 2. Create a new container with:
    - Port mapping: 5127:5127
-   - Environment variables as needed
+   - Environment variables as needed (remember WORLD_NAME is without .world extension)
    - Volume mapping for worlds directory
 3. Or import the docker-compose.yml as a Stack